tomgrek/mlq/README.md

 Note that if you are expanding `server_address` beyond 127.0.0.1, MLQ does not come with any authentication.
 It'd be open to the world (or the local reachable cluster/network).

+For multiple servers, you'll need to specify each with a different `server_port`.
+Nothing is automagically spun off into different threads.
+One server, one process, one port.
+Load balance it via nginx or your cloud provider, if you really need this.
+Hint: you probably don't.

 2. Give the consumer something to do